ElastiCache now supports Valkey, but I've tried to verify its benefits.

 I'm also looking forward to the performance improvements of Valkey 8.0, which is scheduled to be released.

-Compared to Redis, Valkey seems to be less expensive.
+Compared to Redis, Valkey seems to be cheaper.

 It seems to be 33% cheaper for serverless and 20% cheaper for node-based.

-I will translate and quote some parts from the official Amazon blog mentioned earlier.
+I will translate and quote some of the content from the official Amazon blog mentioned earlier.

 ElastiCache Serverless for Valkey is priced 33% lower than ElastiCache Serverless for Redis OSS, and node-based ElastiCache for Valkey is priced 20% lower than other node-based ElastiCache engines.